-‘An awful Tempest mashed the air’ by Emily Dickinson is a three stanza poem that is separated into uneven sets of lines.
+‘An awful Tempest mashed the air’ is a three-stanza poem that is separated into uneven sets of lines.
 The first stanza contains four, the second five, and the third four lines again.
 These lines do not follow a specific pattern of rhyme, but that does not mean that rhyme is not present in the text.

 A reader should also pay attention to alliteration in the text.
 This is seen through the repetition of the first letter of a word.
 For example, in the fourth line of the first stanza, there are “Hid” and “Heaven.”
 There is another example in the second stanza with “creatures chuckled, then again in the third stanza with “peace” and “Paradise.”

 Dickinson’s Dashes and Capitalization